 Obe-cel is currently being evaluated in the pivotal Phase 2 FELIX study in adult ALL and in Phase 1 studies for other B-NHL indications as well as pre-clinical work in autoimmune disease, with a Phase 1 study in systemic lupus erythematosus (SLE) expected to start in early 2024.

-The Phase 2 pivotal FELIX study of obe-cell in adult ALL met its primary endpoint at an interim analysis with an overall response rate (ORR) of 70%.
-Additional data were presented at ASCO and EHA in June 2023, with longer term follow up data and subgroup analysis data expected at ASH in late 2023, as well as at medical conferences in H1 2024.
-A BLA submission to the US FDA is planned by the end of 2023.
-In this indication, obe-cel has been granted orphan drug designation by the FDA, PRIME designation by EMA and ILAP designation by the MHRA.
+Obe-cel Phase 2 pivotal FELIX clinical trial met its primary endpoint at an interim analysis in 2022 and additional data at ASCO and EHA in 2023 confirmed the attractive product profile with potential best-in-class tolerability and very low levels of high-grade CRS and ICANS.
+Longer term follow up data and subgroup analysis data is expected to be presented at ASH in late 2023, as well as at medical conferences in H1 2024.
+A BLA submission for obe-cel is on-track to be submitted to the FDA at the end of 2023.

 Autolus are applying extensive cell programming capability to develop product candidates across hematological malignancies, solid tumors and autoimmune disease.